Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 For each layer, the registry specifies a GPS position that defines a base location around which the layer is visible.
 See the section below for a description of the properties.

-Note: The Google map only shows the GPS location of the very first layer in the list.
+(The Google map only shows the GPS location of the very first layer in the list.)

 .
 ## Arpoise Directory Service - add a new layer

 Go Back to the Arpoise-Directory level.

 - Add a new layer by clicking on the **New Layer** link above the layer list.

 - In the next screen ignore the warning message and just click on "Create" ...

+.
 ![Arpoise Directory CreateNewLayer](images/Arpoise-Directory_CreateNewLayer.png)

 ... and a new empty layer will be added to the directory: